IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

 title: Vehicle Intercom
 ---

+{% include important.html content="API still WIP.
+May change in the future!" %}

 Both features are currently supported only for `Car_F` and `Tank` classes and their children to maximize performance.
 Support for other classes can be added per request on the [issue tracker](https://github.com/IDI-Systems/acre2/issues).

 ## Vehicle crew intercom